New Orleans Water Quality at a Glance

 Report Issues Promptly

 Report water main breaks, leaks, or pressure problems to (504) 529-2837 or through the 311 service.
-Quick reporting helps minimize system water loss and prevents potential contamination from pressure drops.
+Quick reporting helps minimize system water loss and prevents potential contamination from pressure drops that could worsen lead leaching and bacterial intrusion.

 Frequently Asked Questions